Microsoft edge vpn cloudflare: Quick intro

 Should I disable WARP when using public Wi‑Fi?

 Not necessarily.
 WARP can improve privacy on public Wi‑Fi, but if you’re connecting to sensitive corporate resources, follow your organization’s security policies, and consider a more controlled VPN workflow.
+Is hotspot vpn free and how to choose a reliable VPN for hotspot protection in 2026

 Quick-start recap